Invasive Plants in the Lowcountry

 Controlling Wisteria

-You must pull the vines out of the trees and shrubs – I recommend starting by killing the vine first since it becomes more brittle once dried out.
+To save a tree that Wisteria has latched onto, one must manually pull the vines out – I recommend starting by killing the vine first since it becomes more brittle once dried out.

 If you are adverse to using such herbicides just know that the vine will absolutely grow back, stronger than ever – but with years of persistence you may eventually succeed in starving the root system.